This is a story about what happens after the war.

-Disclaimer: I am in no way affiliated with the creators of the Halo universe, nor do I own anything, I just write to learn and experience, and hopefully for the enjoyment of others.
+Disclaimer: I am in no way affiliated with the creators of the Halo universe, nor do I own anything, I just wrote this for fun and, hopefully, for your enjoyment.
+I make no profit.

 My Neighbour is a Spartan